webuddysoft/teamdigital-interview-project/README.md

 # teamDigital Full-Stack Development Interview Project #

 This project is to assess your skills as a full-stack developer.
 There isn't a "correct" way to complete this project, so just do your best.
-This is designed for us to se how you write the code and then we will talk through your process.
+This is designed for us to see how you develop code and then we will talk through your process.

 ### The Assignment ###